CurtinFRC/Training-Site/docs/learning-course/stage1/1B/gears.md

 <center>**`PD = (# of teeth) / DP`**</center>

 Where DP stands for **diametral pitch**.
-For now, you can assume it to always be 20.
-If you're curious, you can learn more about this in the Design Handbook pages.
+For now, you can assume it to always be 20, as this is the DP used in FRC standard gears.
+If you're curious, ask a mentor for more information!

 <figure>
     <img src="\img\learning-course\stage1b\gears\gearDiagram.webp" style="width:70%">